hzqst/sven-fallguys/README.md

 ### Choose number of games to play before game start !

+### You can grab other guys by pressing E !

 ### You can push other guys by stepping towards them !

-### You can grab other guys by pressing E !
+(METAMOD REQUIRED)

+### You will be knocked back for a long distance by moving / rotating objects instead of being shoved off!
+(METAMOD REQUIRED)

+### You will be pushed backward along with another guys who is trying to block you by moving / rotating objects, instead of being blocked to death !
+(METAMOD REQUIRED)

+### Player indicator arrow available!
+(METAMOD REQUIRED)

+### Level-of-Detail available !
+Render quality of models adjusted dynamically according to the distance!
+(METAMOD REQUIRED)

+### Solid-Optimizer available !
+You gain more fps in HEX-A-GONE !
+(METAMOD REQUIRED)

 # MINI GAMES